Access and SSO

 How do I fix a problem with logging in by SSO?

 A common SSO error is a 500 internal server error.
-This usually means there's a problem with your SAML certificate, and all users in your organization may be affected.
-To resolve it:
+A 500 error usually means a problem with your SAML certificate, and the problem can affect every user in your organization.
+To resolve the error:

 - You need access to the Amplitude platform to upload a new certificate.
-If you need SSO disabled to log in and fix the problem, contact the Support team.
+If you need to disable SSO to log in and fix the problem, contact the Support team.

-- Check with your IT team to see if the SAML certificate has expired.
+- Check with your IT team to confirm whether the SAML certificate has expired.
 If it has, upload a new one.

-- Confirm the SAML certificate is correctly formatted.
+- Confirm the SAML certificate uses the correct format.
 If not, an Amplitude admin should upload a correctly formatted certificate.

 Why am I seeing a Google Workspace 403 error on SSO sign-in?

-If you've configured SSO via Google Workspace, you may see 403 Error: app_not_enabled_for_user or 403 Error: app_not_configured_for_user:
+If you've configured SSO through Google Workspace, you might see 403 Error: app_not_enabled_for_user or 403 Error: app_not_configured_for_user.

 If these tips don't fix the problem, contact Amplitude support.
 Include the browser you're using, plus its version, in your request.